davodm/irancrypto-social-bot/README.md

 # IranCrypto Market Social Media Bot

-The IranCrypto Market Social Media Bot is a powerful project that leverages Node.js and AWS Lambda to automate the generation of daily/weekly crypto market updates on social media platforms, including Twitter and Instagram.
+The IranCrypto Market Social Media Bot is a powerful project that leverages Node.js and AWS Lambda to automate the generation of daily/weekly crypto market updates on social media platforms, including Twitter, Telegram and Instagram.
 It utilizes the IranCrypto API to fetch data on the most popular cryptocurrencies and then generates insightful content, complete with engaging English-language tweets and Instagram posts.

 ### Features
 * **Crypto Market Data:** Fetches daily and weekly rankings of top cryptocurrencies from the IranCryptoMarket API.